Ferdinand Foch: Early life

 Ferdinand Foch was born in Tarbes, a municipality in the department of Hautes-Pyrénées, in southwestern France, into a modest, devout, middle-class Catholic family.
-His last name reflects the ancestry of his father, a civil servant from Valentine, a village in Haute-Garonne, whose lineage may trace back to 16th-century Alsace.
+His last name reflects the ancestry of his father, a civil servant from Valentine, a village in Haute-Garonne.
 From a young age, he loved to study and work, showed great interest in military history and strategy, and was an avid reader of military literature.
 He attended school in Tarbes, Rodez, Gourdan-Polignan and at the Jesuit Collège Saint-Michel in Saint-Étienne before attending the Jesuit Collège Saint-Clément in Metz.
 A professor there once said of Foch, "A geometric mind, he is made for the Polytechnique."
 His brother, Germain Foch, became a Jesuit priest, which may have hindered Foch's rise in the French Army since the Republican government of France was anti-clerical.

 When the Franco-Prussian War broke out in 1870, the 19-year-old Foch enlisted in the French 4th Infantry Regiment, which did not take part in combat.
 He remained in the army after the war.
 In 1871, he passed the entrance exams to the grandes écoles scientifiques and later entered the École Polytechnique.
 There, he was an excellent, hard-working, and studious student, and pursued studies in mathematics, engineering, science, history, and literature.
 He eventually chose the school of artillery.
 In 1873, he received his commission as an artillery officer and served as a lieutenant in the 24th Artillery Regiment in Tarbes, despite not having completed his course, because there was a shortage of junior officers.
 In 1876, he attended the cavalry school of Saumur to train as a mounted artillery officer.
 On 30 September 1878, he became a captain and arrived in Paris on 24 September 1879 as an assistant in the Central Personnel Service Depot of the artillery.